RaigaX9/LinuxServerConfig/README.md

 10. When filling out the keygen, enter the path for where it will be generated.
 So it will be somewhere in `C:\Users\<name>\.ssh` and using that path.
 Passphrase should be blank.
 11. After that, go to id_rsa.pub and copy that key.
-12. Go back to your other terminal and do `nano /home/grader/.ssh/authorized_keys` and paste that key you've copied in there.
+12. Go back to your other terminal and do `sudo nano /home/grader/.ssh/authorized_keys` and paste that key you've copied in there.
-13. Do `chmod 644 .ssh/authorized_keys`
+13. Do `chmod 777 .ssh` and `chmod 644 .ssh/authorized_keys`
 14. Now, we can log into as grader which can be done by doing `su - grader`
 15. After logging in as grader, install the following: